inkVerb/VIP/401-shell/Lesson-12.md

 | **1** : `echo $PATH | tee mypath`

-*This is the "$PATH", the list of directories where executable files can be run by filename only*
+*This is the "$PATH" environment variable, the list of directories where executable files can be run by filename only*

+*The $PATH is why commands work as commands, why `echo` isn't `./echo`*

-*Let's take a peek inside*
+*Let's take a peek inside...*

 | **2** : `gedit mypath`